snaco/image-generateion/README.md

     * `dream2` - dreamlike-art/dreamlike-photoreal-2.0
     * `protogen` - darkstorm2150/Protogen_Infinity_Official_Release
     * `nitro` - nitrosocke/Nitro-Diffusion
+    * `lowpoly` - MirageML/lowpoly-world
+    * `sci-fi` - Joeythemonster/sci-fi-landscape

     You can provide `--diffuser-flight` This will override andy `--diffuser` argument and perform the requested generation with each diffuser.

-    You can provide `--upscale <number>` to run the output image through a 4x upscale before it is saved.
+    You can provide `--upscale <number>` to run the output image through a 2x upscale before it is saved.
 The number provided is the number of passes to make.
 I.E: 1 = 2x, 2 = 4x, 3 = 8x.
-This will run out of memory fast, so sticking to 3 or lower is recommended.

-    You can provide `--wide` to generate a 16:9 image (height=504 width=896), manual `--width` and/or `--height` arguments will ignore the `--wide` flag.
+    You can provide `--wide <number>` to generate a 16:9 image, manual `--width` and/or `--height` arguments will ignore the `--wide` flag.
+The `number` is the scale to multiply 16:9 by i.e. to get a 1920x1080 image you would provide `--wide 15`

+    You can provide `--tall <number>` to generate a 9:16 image.
+It works the same way as `--wide`

     You can provide `--count <number>` to generate that many images for each prompt.
 In the case where `--diffuser-flight` is provided this will generate that many images per propmpt per diffuser.

+    You can provide `--memory-efficient` to drastically ower the VRAM usage but greatly increase the generation time.

     examples:
-    * Generate 3 16:9 upscaled images of a mouse holding a balloon with dream2 diffuser
+    * Generate 3 1920x1080 images, upscaled by 2x of a mouse holding a balloon with the dream2 diffuser
     ```
-      ./generate "a mouse holding a balloon, oil painting" --diffuser dream2 --wide --upscale 1 --count 3
+      ./generate "a mouse holding a balloon, oil painting" --diffuser dream2 --wide 15 --upscale 1 --count 3
     ```
     * Generate an image of batman and an image of coffee with each diffuser
     ```